CS1400-Snow-College/lab-1-numeric-computation-in-c-A-Hawks/README.md

 # Lab1

-  1. First complete the Worksheet for this Lab.
   2. Accept the GitHub Classroom Assignment for the Lab (Links to an external site.).
   3. Navigate to your code directory (e.g.: cd my-cs1405-code-dir).
   4. Run **git clone {yourUrl}** to make a local copy of your repository.
 (Reminder, replace {yourUrl} including the brackets with your actual repo url.)